spacetelescope/crds/docs/users_guide/source/rmap_syntax.rst

-Instrument mappings match the desired reference file type against the reference mapping which can be used to determine a best reference recommendation for a paricular dataset.
+Instrument mappings match the desired reference file type against the reference mapping which can be used to determine a best reference recommendation for a particular dataset.
 An instrument mapping lists all possible reference types for all modes of the instrument,  some of which may not be appropriate for a particular mode.
 The selector key of an instrument mapping is the value of a reference file header keyword "REFTYPE",  and is the name of the